kpate519/SparkHacks/README.md

 ### **What problem does it solve?**
 We all know that staying hydrated is crucial, but many students struggle to find working water refill stations.
 It's even more frustrating when a station is out of order due to a filter issue.
-Everyday 2.0 addresses these pain points by providing users the opoortunity to set a **filter status** for water stations and their availability in the app, making it easy for students to stay hydrated and reduce plastic waste.
+Everyday 2.0 addresses these pain points by making it easy for students to stay hydrated and reduce plastic waste.

 ---